 Virtual Visit to Estonia - Job quality a cornerstone for long-term labour market competitiveness

-As part of our Virtual Visits initiative, Eurofound organises an exclusive online interactive webinar with its experts on ‘Job quality - a cornerstone for long-term labour market competitiveness’ on Thursday, 15 January 2026, 13.00-14.00 (Estonian time).
+As part of our Virtual Visits initiative, Eurofound organised an exclusive online interactive webinar with its experts on ‘Job quality - a cornerstone for long-term labour market competitiveness’ on Thursday, 15 January 2026, 13.00-14.00 (Estonian time).

 Thursday, 15 January 2026